 MITOCHONDRIA: THE DEEP KEY TO OUR ENERGY STORES

-If ATP is our best literal measurement of energy, think of mitochondria like its battery.
+If ATP is our best accurate measurement of energy, think of mitochondria like its battery.

 Mitochondria are small organelles that dwell in each of our cells.
 Their main task is to produce, store, and utilize energy everywhere in our bodies, and mostly through their creation and control of ATP.

-When it comes to recovering lost ATP for better athletic performance, the aspect of our health we really need to put into focus is our mitochondria.
+When it comes to recovering lost ATP for better athletic performance, the aspect of our health, we need to put into focus is our mitochondria.

 Working towards healthier mitochondria ultimately equals better ATP recovery, which in turn equals better athletic ability and an easier time exercising.